Derpford/pathways/pathways.md

 When you attack an inanimate object, **it never rolls dice**.
 Inanimate objects also **cannot attack**, neither to take SP nor to destroy HP.
 Inanimate objects do not have a will or the ability to fight back, and as such, they are inherently easier to deal with than a moving opponent.
 Objects *can*, however, have Blazes and SP--and they can trigger a Blaze under the same conditions that any character could.
 The GM can--and should--use this to create traps and other interesting interactions.

 When attacking an inanimate object, you are not considered to be in combat (unless you're trying to attack an object in the middle of a regular fight).
-As such, you may change your equipment at will.
-The GM may rule that your time is limited at their discretion, however, so don't expect them to let you juggle your items forever if you're currently falling off a cliff.
+As such, you may change your equipment at will, and effects that apply penalties until the end of conflict do not apply those penalties.
+The GM may rule that your time is limited or that you are in danger at their discretion, however, so don't expect them to let you juggle your items forever if you're currently falling off a cliff.

 ## Rolling without a Path

 Sometimes you may want to use one of your stats without an appropriate Path to support it.
-In these cases, you roll 1d8 plus that stat as normal, but two caveats apply: firstly, your target may choose any stat to defend with--and will likely choose one that grants them use of a Path and additional dice--and secondly, you cannot score Crescendos against your target when you are rolling without a Path.
+In these cases, you roll 1d8 plus that stat as normal, but two caveats apply: firstly, your target gains an additional 1d6 in their defense roll--and secondly, you cannot score Crescendos against your target when you are rolling without a Path.

 # Advancement